 If you are getting out into the garden this time of year then you will likely come across some ants.
 The ants we all know we do not want to come across are fire ants.
 Fire ants are serious pests that will swarm and bite all over you, your children, and your pets if they are agitated.
 These pests are common in Tennessee, making it important to learn all you need to know about them and the threats they bring.
 At Johnson Pest Control, we are committed to helping our communities learn about the threats of fire ants.
 Read on to learn all you need to know about fire ants in our region.

 Imported fire ants get their namesake from their ability to inflict painful bites and stings.
 Fire ants are an invasive species that are common here in Tennessee.
 They are most known for the large mound nests they create.
 These nests are large, flat, and irregular in shape.
 These ants will nest in the soil near buildings or in landscaping.
 If you come across a fire ant nest, it’s important to stay away—disturbing a fire ant nest can aggravate the ants, who will not hesitate to sting.
 Fire ant stings result in painful welts on the skin.
 This can be very dangerous for anyone allergic to insect stings.

 What Do Fire Ants Look Like?

 The red fire ant is larger in size than the average ant you will come across.
-The Red Fire Ant that is common to Tennessee will have a burnt red color and a dark, almost black butt end.
-Some fire ants you can find will have more of black and red colorings in the butt end.
-So it’s a good indicator for a fire ant, but you would have to investigate further to determine which type.
+The Red Fire Ant that is common to Tennessee will have a burnt red color and a dark, almost black posterior.
+These ants are segmented and have 6 legs.
+Needless to say, fire ants possess a stinger.

 Serving Sevier County and surrounding areas since 1984